JacksonVD/PwnedPasswordsDLL/README.md

 # Introduction

-PwnedPasswordsDLL is probably the simplest DLL you've ever seen.
-It consists of two functions - the built-in DLL boilerplate in Visual Studio, and a function to check passwords against the HaveIBeenPwned database of breached passwords.
+PwnedPasswordsDLL is a DLL that allows password requests through any form of Active Directory integration to be checked against over 330 million previously breached passwords.

 Check out https://jacksonvd.com/checking-for-breached-passwords-in-active-directory/ for more information on the background of the tool.

 # Compiling the Code (Visual Studio)

-1. Grab the following precompiled libcurl binaries for Windows (https://github.com/HazeProductions/libcurl)
+The code is heavily reliant on the Crypto++ library in order to convert the calling password to a SHA1 hash.
+I have also only tested the code on x64 architecture, so I'm not sure if it will even work on 32-bit systems.

+Compiling the code is quite simple in Visual Studio -

+1. Download the PwnedPasswordsDLL source from here
+2. Download Crypto++ from the following link (https://www.cryptopp.com/#download)
+3. Build Crypto++ as a library in x64 mode - the following link is a good resource on compiling it for use in Visual Studio (http://programmingknowledgeblog.blogspot.com.au/2013/04/compiling-and-integrating-crypto-into.html)
-2. Include the libcurl header files through Project –> (Project name) Properties –> Configuration Properties –> VC++ Directories.
+4. Include the Crypto++ header directories through Project –> PwnedPasswordsDLL Properties –> Configuration Properties –> VC++ Directories.
 Edit the Include Directories and add the include directory

-3. Then, edit the Library Directories and add the static-release-x64 directory from the lib directory.
+5. Then, edit the Library Directories and add the Debug directory from the x64\Outputdirectory.

-4. Add libcurl_a.lib ws2_32.lib winmm.lib wldap32.lib to your Additional Dependencies list under Project –> (Project name) Properties –> Configuration Properties –> Linker–>Input–> Additional Dependencies
+6. Add cryptlib.lib to your Additional Dependencies list under Project –> PwnedPasswordsDLL Properties –> Configuration Properties –> Linker–>Input–> Additional Dependencies

-5. Add CURL_STATICLIB to your Preprocessor Definitions under Project –> (Project name) Properties –> Configuration Properties –>  C/C++–> Preprocessor–> Preprocessor Definitions
+7. Change Runtime Library to Multi-threaded Debug (/MTd) underProject –> PwnedPasswordsDLL Properties –> Configuration Properties –>  C/C++–> Code Generation

-6. All that's left now is to Build and then test out the DLL!
+8. All that's left now is to Build and then test out the DLL!

 # Implementing the DLL

-The implementation of the DLL is the easy part - whether you've compiled the code yourself or downloaded a release, the implementation process is the same.
+The implementation of the DLL is the easy part, save for downloading some rather large text files - whether you've compiled the code yourself or downloaded a release, the implementation process is the same.

-Please note that you will need to follow these instructions for all Domain Controllers on the network, as any of them may end up servicing a password change request.
+Note: These instructions need to be followed on all Domain Controllers in the domain if you wish to implement this for Active Directory, as any of them may end up servicing a password change request.

+As the solution is entirely on-premises, you need to download the 3 breached passwords zip files from https://haveibeenpwned.com/passwords and extract the plain-text documents to the C drive (the file path is customisable if you compile the code yourself, but not if you download the Release).

+1. Download and extract the breached password lists, as per the instructions above
-1. The DLL itself needs to be placed in your system root directory (generally C:\Windows\System32).
+2. The DLL itself needs to be placed in your system root directory (generally C:\Windows\System32).

-2. The DLL name needs to be added to the multi-string “Notification Packages” subkey under HKLM\System\CurrentControlSet\Control\LSA - note that you only need to add the name of the DLL, not including the file extension.
+3. The DLL name needs to be added to the multi-string “Notification Packages” subkey under HKLM\System\CurrentControlSet\Control\LSA - note that you only need to add the name of the DLL, not including the file extension.

-3. To ensure that the DLL works alongside your Group Policy password filtering settings,  ensure that the Passwords must meet complexity requirements policy setting is enabled through your Domain Controllers GPO.
+4. To ensure that the DLL works alongside your Group Policy password filtering settings,  ensure that the Passwords must meet complexity requirements policy setting is enabled through your relevant GPO(s).

-4. Reboot the PC.
-Any password change request should now be filtered through the HaveIBeenPwned API.
+5. Reboot the PC(s).
+Any password change request should now be filtered through the DLL.